Crystina Poncher: Career

-In her role with Top Rank, she is currently the only female play-by-play broadcaster in boxing, after nearly a decade involved in the sport.
-She calls the international broadcast for Top Rank and the undercards for ESPN+.
-She also and has interviewed some of boxing's biggest stars.
+In her role with Top Rank, she is currently the only female play-by-play broadcaster in boxing, and in 2019 became only the second women ever to call a major boxing event.
+Poncher currently calls the international broadcast for Top Rank and the undercards for ESPN+.

-With the NFL, Crystina's duties included serving as an in-studio host for the NFL Network and as a reporter and correspondent for NFL.com's, NFL Fan Pass, which gives viewers inside access to all things NFL related.
+With the NFL, Poncher's duties included serving as an in-studio host for the NFL Network and as a reporter and correspondent for NFL.com's, NFL Fan Pass, giving inside access to all things NFL related.

 Previously, Crystina worked as a reporter and host for Fox Sports West and Prime Ticket and FoxSports.com.
 She was an in-studio host for FoxSports.com, contributing news updates as a part of the Fox Sports Flash.
 Additionally, she reported from the sidelines for college basketball on Fox Sports West and Prime Ticket.

 Personal life

 Crystina graduated with honors from Long Beach State, with a bachelor's degree in Broadcast Journalism and minor in Communications.

 Poncher is married and has two children.
-She currently resides in Southern California.
+She currently resides in Los Angeles.